The Federal Reserve may be on hold, but that doesn’t mean your financial goals should be.

 4. Stay the course with your retirement savings

-As the Fed figures out what patience means for an economy about to reach its longest expansion on record, one thing’s for certain: the markets might be a little choppy.
+As the Fed navigates how to respond to an erratic economic period, one thing’s for certain: the markets might be a little choppy.

-But turbulence is normal, and it’s not worth worrying about your long-term investments, according to McBride.
+But turbulence is normal, and it’s not worth worrying about the value of your long-term investments, according to McBride.

 “For long-term goals like retirement, ignore the hype, the conjecture, all the screaming on cable TV, and just stay the course,” he says.
 “Have an appropriate investment allocation, and save aggressively in low-cost index mutual funds within a tax-advantaged account.”

-Take the Fed’s December hike for example.
+Take the Fed’s December hike, for example.
 It sparked a sell-off, ushering in the worst December for stocks since the Great Depression.
-Those losses, however, have all but been erased, as the market looks to be nearing a record-high.
+Those losses, however, have all but been erased, with the markets passing multiple records this year.